wimvanderbauwhede/RefactorF4Acc/tests/velfg_memory_reduction_openmp/README.md

     `perl ../../aux/patch_inlined_code.pl`
     - The patched code is in `Patched`, build using `scons`, the executable is `prog.exe`

+BUGS 2023-04-27

+The problem with OpenMP is that we need dyn alloc for all the intermediate arrays but in the current version the superkernel does not have them as arguments.

 BUGS 2023-04-26

 It looks to me like there is some major bug here: scalarisation relies on get_global_id to determine the iterators, and that is used to determine which arrays can become stream vars.
 So what I've done is accept global_id as a special arg.